DivineUX23/Audio-to-Audio-translation/README.md

-#Audio and Video Transcription App
+#Speech and Speech Translation App

 This is a Flask web app that allows you to translate audio and video files to an audio output in any languag of your choice using OpenAI's whisper, gpt-3.5-turbo and Eleven labs.
 It uses the pytube, moviepy, and pydub libraries to download and process the videos, and nltk for tokenizing the text.